Content is Tyrant: Is it Publish or Perish for Everybody Now?

 First they claim that they have content.
 They will say things like “look at our product descriptions (we copied from the manufacturers)”.

 They struggle to change their business practices in such a way that they have something to say or offer content-wise in the first place.
 Content can’t be just impersonal and descriptive.
 You need a whole new approach!
+SO what.
+Is there a compromise possible?
+Can you attract links without going into online publishing?

 Before I force my client to pay for a completely different service than what they initially approached me for just to please Google and their bottom line I try to find common ground.
+So how can we actually attract links without content creation?

 For search engine optimization and organic reach you still need links and shares but content is just one way to get those.